(part one here)

-The second problem with DM is the outlook embodied by the more prominent voices in the collective — US-army cheerleader Vinay Gupta, ‘philosopher and entrepreneur’ Andrew Taggart PH.D (who once asked me to pay for an email exchange with him), Paul Kingsnorth, Dougald Hine, Alastair McIntosh and David Fleming (via Shaun Chamberlin).
+The second problem with DM is the outlook embodied by the more prominent voices in the collective — US-army cheerleader Vinay Gupta, ‘philosopher and entrepreneur’ Andrew Taggart PH.D (who once asked me to pay for an email exchange with him), founders Paul Kingsnorth and Dougald Hine, occasional-collaborator Alastair McIntosh and guiding-light David Fleming (via his editor Shaun Chamberlin).
 Their overarching (although, to some extent, unspoken) philosophy is quite common in the ‘Doomer’ and ‘Green’ movement.
 What it amounts to is a kind of ‘cosy relativism’ or what you could call ‘bourgeois ecoshism.’
 This is, as I suggest in my introduction, one of the key components of the left-wing outlook.
-You can be, as Kingsnorth is, against civilisation, state politics, technology — whatever — but embedded in the left5 in the most profound way.
+You can be, as Kingsnorth is, against civilisation, state politics, technology — whatever — but embedded in the left6 in the most profound way.
 I’m going to briefly look at this philosophy here by focusing on three prominent DM voices, Hine, Kingsnorth and McIntosh, but, firstly, I’m going to put aside the problem with relativism, which I tackle more fully in my books and secondly, I’m going to ignore all the other writers in DM.
-I’m also well aware that they don’t ‘speak for’ everyone in Dark Mountain — how could they? — I’m just using them as exemplars of this kind of thinking and writing, which is very very common on the left generally and in DM specifically.
+I’m also well aware that the three people here don’t ‘speak for’ everyone in Dark Mountain — how could they? — I’m just using them as exemplars of this kind of thinking and writing, which is very very common on the left generally and in DM specifically.
 Large parts of DM, after all, were formed by people attracted by the work of Hine and Kingsnorth and many still read their work with pleasure.

 Dougald Hine, ‘writer, teacher, culture-maker’, describes himself as an ‘obsessive’ follower of Ivan Illich — the most radical, perceptive and forthright critic of institutionalisation and professionalisation the world has ever seen.
 Yet Hine rarely cites Illich’s core texts, Deschooling Society, Medical Nemesis, Tools for Conviviality, Gender or Disabling Professions.
 He prefers to focus on the work of the later Illich, which analyses the past, which talks of ‘community’.
 The excoriating attacks Illich made on the middle class don’t figure much in Hine’s ‘obsession’, nor does Illich’s heretical mysticism, nor his foundational sympathy with the poor, nor his iconoclastic deconstruction of the myths of gender.
 Why might this be?